• Skip to primary navigation

 7 Ways to Keep Your Garden Chores Enjoyable

-With the exception of the single planting that we just covered, soaked or sprouted seeds are not much different than normal seeds except they are more fragile.
+With the exception of the single planting we just covered, soaked or sprouted seeds are not much different from normal seeds, except that they are more fragile.

-Dry seeds still have the protective skin that is broken when the seeds have been soaked or sprouted.
-They need to be handled with care and caped moist.
+Dry seeds still have a protective coating, or skin, that is broken when they are soaked or sprouted.
+They need to be handled with care and kept moist.

 Ideally, prepare the planting site before bringing out the seeds and have water ready to water them right away.

-Plant them as per usual about 3 times their size deep and cover lightly and water well.
-If the weather is dry, keep them moist so the new growth doesn’t dry out.
+It is recommended that they be planted in moist soil about 3 times their depth, covered lightly, and watered well.
+If the weather is dry, keep them moist to prevent new growth from drying out.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.